 Andy Messersmith, California Angels pitcher (1968 to 1972), Los Angeles Dodgers pitcher (1973 to 1975, and 1979):

-Known to baseball historians as the first major recipient of the players’ challenging the reserve clause, Messersmith departed from the Dodgers after two All-Star seasons (leading the league with 20 wins on the ’74 World Series team and with 40 starts, 19 complete games and seven shutouts in 321 innings in ’75).
-As a newly minted free agent, he found his fortune in Atlanta (fortune, at that time, meant a jump from $90,000 in L.A. to three years and a total of $1 million for the Braves).
-Messersmith’s best story about wearing a particular number came when Braves team owner Ted Turner issued him No. 17 and had the word “Channel” across his back where his last name would be (because, that was supposed to be his new nickname).
-It reality, it was done to advertise Turner’s local TV station, Channel 17.
-That didn’t fly with MLB rule makers.
+Best remembered: The first major benefactor of the MLB players’ challenging the reserve clause, Messersmith became a free agent when he departed from the Dodgers after two All-Star seasons — leading the league with 20 wins on the ’74 World Series team to go with 40 starts, 19 complete games and seven shutouts in 321 innings in ’75.
+Messersmith found his fortune in Atlanta — it meant a jump from $90,000 in L.A. to a three-year, $1 million deal with the Braves.

-LeRoy Irvin, Los Angeles Rams defensive back/cornerback (1980 to 1989): Also a dazzling punt returner who earned All-Pro status and returned four for TDs, also had 34 interceptions and returned five for TDs.
+LeRoy Irvin, Los Angeles Rams defensive back/cornerback (1980 to 1989): Also a dazzling punt returner who earned All-Pro status and returned four for TDs, Irvin had 34 interceptions and returned five for TDs.
 He returned to SoCal as a volunteer assistant at Cal State Northridge in 1992.

 Ryan Nece, UCLA football linebacker (1999 to 2001): The son of former USC All-American and Pro Football Hall of Famer Ronnie Lott purposely took the surname of his mother so that it might take some of the pressure off him in his football pursuits as he started at Pacific High in San Bernardino.
 He began as a his safety but converted to linebacker as a four-year starter and was an All-Pac-10 honorable mention.

-Lee Smith, California Angels pitcher (1995 to 1996): Trivia question: There are 13 players in the Baseball Hall of Fame who spent time in an Angels uniform: Bert Blyleven (1989), Rod Carew (1979 to 1985), Vlad Guerrero (2004 to 2009, actually wearing an Angels cap), Rickey Henderson (1997), Reggie Jackson (1982 to 1986), Frank Robinson (1973 to 1974), Nolan Ryan (1972 to 1979), Don Sutton (1985 to 1987), Hoyt Wilhelm (1969), Dave Winfield (1990 to 1991) and Dave Parker (1991).
+Lee Smith, California Angels pitcher (1995 to 1996): There are 13 players in the Baseball Hall of Fame who spent time in an Angels uniform: Bert Blyleven (1989), Rod Carew (1979 to 1985), Vlad Guerrero (2004 to 2009, actually wearing an Angels cap), Rickey Henderson (1997), Reggie Jackson (1982 to 1986), Frank Robinson (1973 to 1974), Nolan Ryan (1972 to 1979), Don Sutton (1985 to 1987), Hoyt Wilhelm (1969), Dave Winfield (1990 to 1991) and Dave Parker (1991).
 Add Smith to that list.
 These are the things you learn from the Immaculate Grid game.
-Smith was inducted into the Hall with a Chicago Cubs hat (where he wore No. 46 from 1980 to ’87) and then wore No. 47 with St. Louis, New York Yankees, Baltimore and Cincinnati.
+Smith was inducted into the Hall with a Chicago Cubs hat.

 Luis Cruz, Los Angeles Dodgers infielder (2012 to 2013): For some reason, Dodgers fans loved chanting his name “Cruuuuuuuuz” as he took over playing third base and shortstop as a fill-in between Dee Gordon and Hanley Ramirez in 2012.
 Cruz drove in a run in each of his first four games, the first in franchise history to do that since Jimmy Wynn (who drove in a run in each of his first six games as a Dodger in 1974.)
 Cruz hit .297 in 78 games.
 But the 28-year-old from Mexico, who had played in more than 1,200 minor-league games, didn’t last past the next mid-season.
 Still, he was a feel-good story.
 And a cult hero.
 Cruz was named the Dodgers’ Spanish-language TV analyst for the 2025 season after the passing of Fernando Valenzuela.